turanszkij/WickedEngine/README.md

 If you want to create an UWP application, #define WINSTORE_SUPPORT preprocessor for the whole implementing project and link against the WickedEngine_UWP library.

-When everything is initialized properly, you should see a black screen.
-From this point, you can make an application by writing scripts in either C++ or Lua code.
-Please see the Tests project for such examples.

 <img align="right" src="https://turanszkij.files.wordpress.com/2018/11/hairparticle2.gif"/>

 ### Contents: